 Second fougasse pattern:

-- Place the remaining rectangle of dough onto a piece of parchment.
-Use your fingertips to stretch it and shape it into an oval -more or less.
+- Place the remaining rectangle of dough onto a lightly floured piece of parchment.
+Use your fingertips to shape it into an oval -more or less.

 - Using the longer part of your dough/bench scraper, make a single large cut down the middle of the oval, then three cuts at an angle on either side, using the smaller end of the scraper.
 Pay attention not to cut through the outside of the dough so that it stays intact.
 Gently stretch open each of the cuts creating a leaf-like pattern.